Front Office Staff

 Herrington lives in Flowood with her husband Jeff who also works in the food and beverage industry in the Jackson area.
 They have two children, Kimberly, 28, and Christopher, 24.

 Chris Hornberger enters his first season as a full-time staff member with the Mississippi Braves.
-Hornberger began the 2014 season as the Stadium Operations intern.
+Hornberger began the 2014 season as the Stadium Operations Intern.
 The experience that Chris gained as an intern played an integral part in his life.
 With the guidance of management and co-workers, he was given the supplies and tools to become successful.
+He is honored to become the Stadium Operations Manager and will do his best to make sure the stadium runs smoothly.

 Chris graduated from The University of Southern Mississippi with a Master's degree in Sports Management in 2010.
-He had been trying to work in sports for three years and is grateful for the opportunity to start his career with the Mississippi Braves.
-Before the M-Braves, Hornberger was an educational coach at a community college in New Orleans working with students with intellectual disabilities.
+He had been trying to work in sports for three years after graduating, and is grateful for the opportunity to start his career with the Mississippi Braves.

 A native of New Orleans, Chris's family is very important to him and have been supportive of his career aspirations.
 Hornberger enjoys spending his free time with his girlfriend and her daughter.
-He also enjoys cheering for the New Orleans Saints and listening to records.
+He also enjoys cheering for the New Orleans Saints, reading and listening to records.